 Science is one of the areas that are particularly addressed in some states and there are specific skills that have to be mastered to pass the alternate assessment.
 Science teachers must assure that we clearly know the standard and what is required–because it’s not always completely evident what specifically an individual student has to demonstrate to show mastery.

 One of the things that I think is a really difficult issue I find in special education with all subjects, but particularly with science, is getting enough repetition for the students to truly master the concept.
 Typical students can learn from science experiments or activities that relate to the skill and they don’t need tons of practice to learn, for example, the butterfly life cycle.
 Students with special needs need high quality activities with a good bit of repetition to practice the skills they need to master as well as to truly understand the topic.
 In order to meet special education students’ needs, we must provide them with multiple opportunities to practice the science vocabulary and skills in the standards.

 Addressing the needs of students receiving special education services requires a variety of learning activities using different strategies.
 Because our students need so much repetition, special educators must present the material in a variety of ways to ensure student learning and keep them engaged.
 Think about how boring it would be if we just did one worksheet over and over of the life cycle of a butterfly (or any animal).
 Having a variety of materials that present the same material is a way to keep students engaged while presenting it to them multiple times to facilitate learning.
 For instance, in my butterfly unit I included:

 - A PowerPoint of facts about butterflies, it can be printed as a pdf book or read on a tablet as well.

 - Mini-books that students can color or take home to practice the stages of the life cycle as well as brief facts about them.

-- An interactive book that the students manipulate pictures and/or words to read about butterflies.
+- Adapted books (or interactive books) that the students manipulate pictures and/or words to read about butterflies.

 - Flip books that the students can refer to with information about each stage of the life cycle.